This must-have list of emergency numbers in Spain will help you in a variety of emergencies, alongside a list of important Spanish helplines.

 - Crime victim support service: 900 150 909

 For even more details on what to do if you’re a victim of crime, check out our guide to crime and the legal system in Spain.

 If you suffer a power cut or gas leak in Spain, call your provider as soon as possible.
 The National Energy Commission (La Comisión Nacional de Energía) provides a list of suppliers as well as their contact details.

 If you have a problem with your telephone line, call 1002.

 Road and traffic emergencies in Spain

-In a road emergency in Spain, call 112 or one of the numbers above to contact the police, medical service, or fire brigade as appropriate.
+In a road emergency in Spain, call 112 or an emergency number above to contact the police, medical service, or fire brigade as appropriate.

 - Traffic reports: call 011 to find out about current traffic issues or go online.

 - Traffic authorities: call 060 to contact the Spanish traffic authorities.
 An English-speaking operator is also available between 9:00 and 15:00.

 - FELGTB: umbrella group for more than 50 LGBTQ+ organizations in Spain.
 Find out even more online.